 USMLE means the United States Medical Licensing Examination.

 (5) Computation of Time.
 Any period of time specified in 243 CMR 2.00 includes every calendar day, whether or not the office of the Board is open on that day, except that, when the last day of the period falls on a day when the Board's office is closed, the period ends instead on the next day on which the office is open.

 (6) Public Records and Personal Data.
 Documentary information obtained by the Board during the licensing process concerning an applicant or licensee may be a Public Record, as defined by M.G.L. c.
 4, § 7, clause twenty-sixth, or may be Personal Data, as defined by M.G.L. c.
 66A, § 1.
 The Board may not disclose personal data unless disclosure is authorized by statute or is otherwise in accordance with M.G.L. c.
-66A, § 2
+66A, § 2.

 (7) Confidentiality of Personal Information.
-The security and confidentiality of personal information held by the Board, whether relating to patients, consumers, applicants, licensees or any other persons, shall be protected by the Board in accordance with applicable state and federal laws, including, but not limited to, the Confidentiality of Alcohol and Drug Abuse Patient Records, (42 U.S.C.
-290ee-3, also known as "Part 2"); the Health Insurance Portability and Accountability Act of 1996, (P.L.
+The security and confidentiality of personal information held by the Board, whether relating to patients, consumers, applicants, licensees or any other persons, shall be protected by the Board in accordance with applicable state and federal laws, including, but not limited to, the Confidentiality of Alcohol and Drug Abuse Patient Records, (42 C.F.R.
+Part 2); the Health Insurance Portability and Accountability Act of 1996, (P.L.
 104-191); the Patient Safety and Quality Improvement Act of 2005, (P.L.
 109-41); the Massachusetts Security Breach Law, (M.G.L. c.
 93H); the Massachusetts Privacy Act, (M.G.L. c.
 214, § 1B); the Massachusetts Freedom of Information Act, (M.G.L. c.
-66A) and the Massachusetts Public Records law, (M.G.L. c.
+66A) and the Massachusetts Public Records Law, (M.G.L. c.
 4, § 7, clause twenty-sixth).

 (8) Effective Date.
-License applications received by the Board on or after February 1, 2012 are governed by 243 CMR 2.00.
+License applications received by the Board on or after the effective date of these regulations are governed by 243 CMR 2.00.

 2.02: Initial Licensure for Graduates of Medical Schools in the US, Canada, and Puerto Rico

 (1) Prerequisites to Initial Licensure.
-The Board shall determine whether an applicant is qualified to hold a full active license to practice medicine.
+The Board shall determine whether an applicant is qualified, competent and of good moral character in order to hold a full active license to practice medicine.
 In order to qualify for a full medical license, an applicant shall meet all of the following minimum requirements for licensure:

 (a) Be 18 years of age or older;